 So, you need some money.
 And fast.

 Perhaps you are out there hustling that good hustle but just not making enough scratch to pay off your student loans.
 Perhaps you are consolidating your debt to make for easier paying off.
 Or perhaps you need a new car cause your old one died and there is no extra smackeroos in the kitty?

 Maybe you are about to start a little bakery stall at your local farmer’s market, and you need some start-up capital?
 Or maybe… you just live in 2019, and the world is a pretty tough place, especially job-wise.

 The truth is, there are infinite reasons you might need some cash.

-If any of this sound familiar, you might have thought about taking out a personal loan.
+If any of this sound familiar, you might have thought about taking out a installment loan.
 On the surface, you may not see the logic in taking out a personal loan, but it may be a step in the right direction for getting a better handle on your financial situation this year.

 A personal loan is money borrowed from a credit union, online lender, or even your local bank for a variety of reasons.

 As loans go, it is much safer than some short-term loans because you're not going to pay through the nose for interest rates.
 Generally, they run with terms of 2-5 years and interest rates from 7%-36% APR depending on your credit score.

 The terms often beat consolidating to a credit card unless you qualify for a great promotion.
 Personal loans are considered “unsecured” which means you offer up no collateral to ensure the loan – no putting your car or something else of value in your life on the line.

 While secured loans cost less, with this kind of loan, you don’t risk repossession if something should go awry.